Copyright Dispute and DMCA Policy

 Please note that you may be liable for damages, including court costs and attorneys fees, if you misrepresent that content uploaded by a Site user is infringing your copyright.

-Upon receiving a proper Notice, Retrospect Media will remove or disable access to the allegedly infringing material and notify the alleged infringer of your claim.
+Upon receiving a proper Notice, Retrospect will remove or disable access to the allegedly infringing material and notify the alleged infringer of your claim.
 We will also advise the alleged infringer of the DMCA Counter Notice Procedure described below in Section B by which the alleged infringer may respond to your claim and request that we restore this material.

 B. Counter Notice Procedure